learnpixelart/pixelart.sandbox/README.md

 say "Welcome, before setting up your site Mr. Hyde will ask you some questions."

-title = ask "What's your site's title?", "Your Site Title"
+title = ask "What's your site's title", "Your Site Title"

-name  = ask "What's your name?", "Henry Jekyll"
+name  = ask "What's your name", "Henry Jekyll"

 theme = select "Select your theme", ["Starter", "Bootstrap", "Minimal"]